-If you or a loved one is under investigation, or has been charged with, the offense of Assault in Columbus or central Ohio, then immediately contact an experienced Columbus Criminal Defense Attorney to learn how to best defend the charge.
-Our attorneys have a proven record trying and winning cases in which our clients have faced various types of Assault charges.Related Posts
+If you or a loved one is under investigation for assault in Columbus or central Ohio, immediately contact one of our Columbus criminal defense attorneys.
+Our attorneys have a proven record of trying and winning cases for assault charges.